alexa/alexa-auto-sdk/modules/connectivity/docs/index.md

 ### Providing the Network Identifier

 The network identifier is agnostic of the data plan and is assigned when initially integrated into the vehicle.
 It links the device with the network provider and enables the network provider to identify and provide device connectivity.
 Examples of the network identifier are the Embedded SIM ID (eSIM ID) and a globally unique ID (GUID).
 Which ID to use depends on the implementation determined in agreement with Amazon, OEM, and MNO.

-> **Note:** The network identifier is optional.
-If it is missing, the Engine will use `vehicleIdentifier` in the Engine configuration as the network identifier.
-To learn more about vehicle information in the Engine configuration, see the `Core` module documentation.

 During device discovery the Engine publishes the [`GetIdentifier` message](https://alexa.github.io/alexa-auto-sdk/docs/aasb/connectivity/AlexaConnectivity/index.html#getidentifier).
 To report the network identifier to Alexa, publish the [`GetIdentifierReply` message](https://alexa.github.io/alexa-auto-sdk/docs/aasb/connectivity/AlexaConnectivity/index.html#getidentifier#getidentifierreply).